-School vans are traditional cans converted to full school bus specifications.
-Major alterations are made to the vehicle including cutting the roof off to increase the height and welding in a full roll cage, amongst others.
+School vans are traditional vans converted to full school bus specifications.
+Major alterations are made to the vehicle, including cutting the roof off to increase the height and welding in a full roll cage, among others.
 Once complete, the bus drives like a regular van but meets the Federal Motor Vehicle Safety Standards for school buses.

 Allowable Alternate Vehicles

 These vehicles meet all federal school bus crash-worthiness standards, but do not meet conspicuity regulations or traffic control standards such as flashing lights of school bus yellow paint.
 These vehicles are most common for use in Head Start transportation.